vdomah/oc-mailtelegram-plugin/README.md

 Create bot by @BotFather.
 Bot token will look like 123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11

 ### Get user chat id
-For getting user chat id - write any message to bot or just click Start, and open the following url in your browser:
+For getting user chat id - write any message to bot or just click Start.
+Then you can go to Mail Telegram settings and in Receivers tab you'll see your telegram user ID.
+Second way you can get your user's ID - open the following url in your browser:

 https://api.telegram.org/bot{{token}}/getUpdates